nsh-764/JenksGTiff/README.md

     In [3]: %timeit jenksGTiff.JenksGTiff('\pwd\input.tif', n_classes=5, NoDataVal=0, sample_size_ratio=0.2)
     25.7 s ± 1.51 s per loop (mean ± std. dev. of 7 runs, 1 loop each)

-Just with a 10% of the dataset, it is possible to obtain the Natural Breaks.
-Taking 10% sample dataset is faster by ~4.6X compared to the 20% sample dataset.
-This brings down the runtime to calculate the breaks significantly compared running the whole dataset.
+It is possible to obtain the Natural Breaks just with a sample dataset that is 10% of the original dataset.
+Running the algorithm on 10% sample dataset is ~4.6X faster than that compared to running on 20% sample dataset.
+This brings down the runtime to calculate the breaks significantly compared to running the whole dataset.